21 Amazing Things To Do In South Jersey With Family and Friends - Karta.com

 With a brand-new visitor center under development and a mission focused on public engagement, Inversand is quickly becoming one of South Jersey’s coolest hidden treasures.

-18. Try Craft Beer on the South Jersey Beer Trail
+18. South Jersey Beer Trail

 South Jersey may be known for beaches and boardwalks, but its booming craft beer scene is quickly becoming a top attraction—especially if you're into small-batch brews, creative taprooms, and meeting passionate local brewers.
 The South Jersey Beer Trail connects dozens of breweries, each offering its own spin on IPAs, stouts, lagers, and seasonal favorites.